-We own a processing and packing operation in Guatemala and have packaging equipment in the Netherlands for the repack of bulk product into consumer ready packaging.
-While we have operated our own growing operations in the past in both Guatemala and Argentina, our focus is on working with strategic third-party growers and service providers in order to grow our business and drive an asset light business model.
+We own a processing and packing operation in Guatemala and until recently operated our own packaging operation in the Netherlands for the repack of bulk product into consumer ready packaging.
+We suspended this packaging operation in the second quarter of 2018 and plan to deploy some of the packing equipment with strategic partners later in 2018.
+While we have operated our own growing operations in the past in both Guatemala and Argentina, our focus now is on working with strategic third-party growers and service providers in Mexico, Peru, Argentina, Thailand, Zimbabwe as well as other countries in order to grow our business and drive an asset light business model.